1 Corinthians

 5. Consider the place in the church today of a ministry of "miracles" and "healing".

 6. Clearly Paul is trying to give balance to the gift of "tongues".
-Have you found this gift to be a problem in the Christian church today?
+How have you found this gift to be a problem in the Christian church today?